TimOosterhuis/MAS-project/index.md

 ![Model beginning game](/site_images/model.png)

 # [](#header-1)Introduction
 This project is an implementation of an abridged version of the Dutch card game Klaverjassen.
 This four player game is simulated with Python, knowledge is represented and updated using the rules of public announcement logic.
-For visualization of knowledge Kripke S5 models are used.
+For visualisation of knowledge Kripke S5 models are used.

 ## [](#header-2)Download and run instructions